SalasSanchez/HB-final-project/README.md

 it by using the chrome extension plugin.
 All codes that the user has in her wallet are automatically made available to all her buddies.

-And when the user is browsing on a site and wonders whether she has a discount available to her for that website, all she needs to do is click on the plugin and she will see on the popup those codes that she can use for the page she is on.
+When the user is browsing on a site and wonders whether she has a discount available to her for that website, all she needs to do is click on the plugin and she will see on the popup those codes that she can use for the page she is on.